KRbisu/astral-reimaging/shadowhunt.md

 doing anything above 50cm gets difficult as the pad never really lets you go

-feels great at anything static or tac shooter related at 60cm> ttest
+feels great at anything static or tac shooter related at 60cm>

 #matrova